Home / Career Guides / Office Coordinator

 Commonly required skills and qualifications

-Practice your typing skills by taking courses that help you speed up your words per minute and increase your accuracy.
+Practice your typing skills by taking courses that help speed up your words per minute and increase your accuracy.
 Learn the most common software programs used in office environments.
 Take one of the recommended courses or earn a certificate in Google Workspace and Microsoft Office; the most common options will be covered.

 Develop a professional network